Edward-Ji/ChatServer/README.md

 - Combine the coverage data from multiple processes;
 - Display a brief coverage report;
 - Generate a detailed html report in the `htmlcov` directory.

+To open the html report, use `open htmlcov/index.html`.